Authors & Events

-Paul Goldberger, a contributing editor at Vanity Fair, spent fifteen years as the architecture critic for The New Yorker and began his career at The New York Times, where he was awarded the Pulitzer Prize for distinguished criticism for his writing on architecture.
-He is the author of many books, most recently, Why Architecture Matters, Building Up and Tearing Down: Reflections on the Age of Architecture, and Up From Zero.
+PAUL GOLDBERGER, a contributing editor at Vanity Fair, began his career at The New York Times, where he was awarded the Pulitzer Prize for distinguished criticism for his writing on architecture.
+Later, and for fifteen years, he was architecture critic for The New Yorker.
+He is the author of many books, most recently Building Art: The Life and Work of Frank Gehry and Why Architecture Matters.
 He teaches at the New School and lectures widely around the country on architecture, design, historic preservation, and cities.
-He and his wife, Susan Solomon, live in New York City.
+He and his wife live in New York City.paulgoldberger.com

 Visit other sites in the Penguin Random House Network

 Stay in Touch

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.